clintonhealthaccess/lmis-cubes/export_spec.md

 all movements histories, signature included (ok)

-all VIA requisition histories (theory soh is missing now)
+all VIA requisition histories (theory soh is missing now) need signature, committed time, synced time

 all MMIA requisition histories (theory soh is missing now)

+regime and quantification of patients of each requisition

 filter by date range is not in scope for now.